ADVERSE CHILDHOOD EXPERIENCES

 FREQUENTLY ASKED QUESTIONS

 - When will this training take place?
 There are currently online options scheduled - you can register for those above.
 There are no in-person trainings currently.

 - Where will the training be?
 The online options will be hosted over Zoom.

 - How much does the training cost?
 The training is FREE!

 - Will there be another opportunity?
-Please reach out to Brookings Area United Way.
+If you would like to schedule an in-person training, please reach out to Brookings Area United Way.